frankheat/offsecnotes/content/misc/burp-suite.md

 PwnFox _provide useful tools for your security audit_

 * Single click BurpProxy
-* Containers Profiles (it will automatically add a X-PwnFox-Color header to hightlight the query in Burp)
+* Containers Profiles (it will automatically add a X-PwnFox-Color header to highlight the query in Burp)
 * Other: https://github.com/yeswehack/PwnFox

 ## Out of band vulnerabilities